Leveraging Multi-Modal Information to Enhance Dataset Distillation

 \section{Introduction}

-Computer vision has rapidly evolved with the advent of deep learning, enabling breakthroughs in tasks such as image classification, segmentation, and object detection.
-These advances have been largely driven by the availability of large-scale datasets, such as ImageNet-1K, which provide the rich visual diversity necessary for training high-performance models.
-However, the growing reliance on massive datasets has led to significant computational, storage, and energy demands, posing challenges for efficient training, model deployment, and scalability, especially in resource constrained environments.
+Computer vision has rapidly advanced with the rise of deep learning, leading to remarkable achievements in tasks such as image classification, segmentation, and object detection.
+These breakthroughs have been largely fueled by the availability of large-scale datasets like ImageNet-1K.
+However, reliance on massive datasets comes at a significant computation and storage cost, which creates major challenges for efficient training and model deployment, especially in resource constrained environments.
 To address these limitations, dataset distillation~\cite{wang2018dataset, such2020generative} has emerged as a promising solution.
 This technique aims to synthesize a small set of optimized samples that encapsulate the essential information of the full dataset.
 Models are expected to achieve competitive performance using far fewer synthetic data samples without privacy information.

-Researchers have sought ways to reduce dataset sizes while preserving their training efficacy to lower storage and computational requirements.
-Traditional techniques, such as data pruning, coreset selection, and compression, focus on selecting or compressing informative subsets of real images.
-However, these methods still rely on storing real data, which can be inefficient.
-Dataset distillation takes a different approach, which aims to synthesize a small set of optimized samples that encapsulate the essential information of the full dataset.
-By distilling knowledge into a condensed form, models are expected to achieve competitive performance with significantly fewer data samples.
-The challenge lies in effectively capturing the complexity of high-dimensional datasets, such as ImageNet-1K, while ensuring generalization, making dataset distillation a crucial research direction for efficient and scalable deep learning.